 Results: Among the 618 subjects whose serum LDL was less than or equal to 159 mg/dL, the observed five year mortality rate was 17.0%, while for the 107 subjects with serum LDL greater than or equal to 160 mg/dL, the observed five year mortality rate was 13.1%.
 The ratio of these probabilities of death is estimated to be 0.770 for subjects with high LDL compared to those with low LDL and a 95% confidence interval suggests that these results might be typically observed if the true risk ratio was anywhere between 0.458 and 1.294.
 Poisson regression suggests that this observed ratio is not statistically different from 1 (p-value = 0.324), therefore, we fail to reject the null hypothesis that the survival probabilities are not associated with serum LDL levels.

 These results lend to approximately the same inference that was given on problems 5 and 6 of homework #1.
 There is, however, a slight difference in the confidence intervals and p-values which were obtained (the point estimates are equivalent).
 These difference derive from the use of Fisher’s exact test on homework #1 and robust logistic regression on this homework to test the null hypotheses.

+Score：9

 How would the answers to parts a-c change if I had instead asked you to fit a regression model using the indicator of death within 5 years as your response variable, but using an indicator of low LDL as your predictor?
 What if we had used an indicator of survival for at least 5 years as the response variable?

 Answer: The models would all be reparameterized versions of each other.
 So the answers to parts (a) through (c) would all remain the same.

+Score：2

 In parts a-d of this problem, we described the distribution of death within 5 years across groups defined by LDL level.
 What if we fit a regression model mimicking the approach used in problems 1 – 4 of homework #2, where we described the distribution of LDL across groups defined by vital status?
 How would our answers to parts a-c change?

 Answer: If we were to reverse our analysis to describe the distribution of LDL across groups defined by vital status, we would still have a saturated model, but the model’s two distinct predictor groups would now be subjects who were alive at five years versus subjects who were dead.
 However, in Poisson regression, the slope of our model (unlike logistic regression) will change and we cannot estimate the odds within a group in a valid fashion.

+Score：3

 Perform a regression analysis of the distribution of death within 5 years across groups defined by the continuous measure of LDL.
 (In all cases we want formal inference.)